metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 Someone is supposed to be able to view some of the values in a table in their queries, but are denied access or get an empty set of results where there should be data.

-**Root cause**: Administrators restricted access to the table.
-Administrators usually restrict access to tables as part of sandboxing.
-If the restrictions are too tight by mistake (e.g., "no access") then people might not be able to see any data at all.
+**Root cause**: The administrator restricted access to the table.
+Administrators usually restrict access to tables as part of sandboxing; if the restrictions are too tight by mistake (e.g., "no access") then people might not be able to see any data at all.

 **Steps to take:**